Health & Wellness at City Charter High School

 Meal includes a breakfast sandwich or cereal accompanied by a milk and fruit.
 Cost is $1.50.
 A la carte items may include yogurt, granola and breakfast bars.

-Meal includes a main entrée accompanied by a fruit and milk.
+Meal includes a main entrée accompanied with a vegetable and juice, or fruit and milk.
 Cost $3.00.
 A la carte items are available for individual purchase.
 A la carte items may include bowl of soup, side dishes, fruit, milk and juice.

 The cafeteria at City Charter High School functions just as an employee cafeteria at a business.